Komedes

 Komedes is the ethnonym of an ancient people in Central Asia.
 They were mentioned by the ancient Greek geographer Ptolemy in Geography (c.
 150 CE).
 Traditional Hindu and Indian spellings included Kumuda, Kumuda-dvipa, and Parama Kambojas; and ancient Greek and Roman spellings included Komedes, Komedei, Traumeda, Caumedae, Homodotes, Homodoti, or Homodontes.

 In ancient & medieval texts

 Ancient Greece and Rome

 The Greek geographer Ptolemy uses the name Komdei for the region fed by the Jaxartes river (modern Syr Darya) and its tributaries.
 Ptolemy refers to the people of Komdei as Komedes who "inhabited the entire land of the Sacae."
-He also refers to a tribal people from the mountaious regions of Sogdiana as far as Jaxartes whom he variously calls Komoi/Kamoi, Komroi/Khomroi or Komedei.
+He also refers to a tribal people from the mountainous regions of Sogdiana as far as Jaxartes whom he variously calls Komoi/Kamoi, Komroi/Khomroi or Komedei.
 Ptolemy's references to the Komdei or Komedes region may allude to the Hindu toponyms Komdesh, Kamdesh, and Kambodesh (or Kamboi-desh).
 Ammianus Marcellinus also calls the Sogdian region Komadas.
 Julius Honorius’ Cosmographia mentions a people called Traumeda and a mountain called Caumedes as the source of the river Oxus (modern Amu Darya).
 Classical sources further indicate that the Komedes living in "Mt Hemodos or Emode" were known as Homodotes.